 Make Your Own Placemats

-~ if your cork placemat is dark, like mine (my blue teapot is quite a dark image), you'll need to put a few layers of white acrylic gesso. you can either use a paint brush or roller. if your paper is dark and thick you can skip this stage. my paper was somewhat light, so i had to prime it with gesso so that the image on the cork board wouldn't show through.
+2. If your cork placemat is dark, like mine (my blue teapot is quite a dark image), you’ll need to put a few layers of white acrylic gesso. you can either use a paint brush or roller.
+If your paper is dark and thick you can skip this stage. my paper was somewhat light, so, I had to prime it with gesso so that the image on the cork board wouldn’t show through.

-~ next, take your cut paper to your local copy store, I took mine to Kinko's. have them laminate it, depending on the size it should cost about $6.00. you have a choice of whether you want the image to be matte or shiny.
-I chose to have the shiny side up. when i had them do the matte side up, there were some wrinkles in the laminated paper. not sure why this happened.
+3. Next, take your cut paper to your local copy store, I took mine to Kinko’s. have them laminate it, depending on the size it should cost about $6.00.
+You have a choice of whether you want the image to be matte or shiny.
+I chose to have the shiny side up.
+When I had them do the matte side up, there were some wrinkles in the laminated paper.
+Not sure why this happened.

-~ with your laminated paper, trace your shape of the placemat on it and cut with a razor blade and a metal edge ruler. if you are use to cutting things out, you can skip the tracing stage and cut the paper from the edge of the cork board.
+4. With your laminated paper, trace your shape of the placemat on it and cut with a razor blade and a metal edge ruler.

-~ spread the Crafter's Pick glue on the backside of the laminated paper and place it down on the cork board. i chose to spread the glue on the laminated paper since it was easier to spread the glue on a slick surface. make sure you cover every part of the paper, since this will secure the top onto to the placemat. once you have the laminated paper glued down to the cork board, make sure you don't have any air pockets. press down on every part of the paper so that the seal is thorough.
+5. Spread the Crafter’s Pick glue on the backside of the laminated paper and place it down on the cork board.
+I chose to spread the glue on the laminated paper since it was easier to spread the glue on a slick surface.
+Make sure you cover every part of the paper since this will secure the top onto to the placemat.
+Once you have the laminated paper glued down to the cork board, make sure you don’t have any air pockets.
+Press down on every part of the paper so that the seal is thorough.

 6. Let it dry, and you are now ready to use your new placemat!